axibase/atsd/administration/data_retention.md

 Alternatively, use [group editor](#group-editor) to modify multiple metrics at once.

-Discarded commands for metrics with persistence filters are logged with a `FILTERED_METRIC` flag in the 'commands_discarded.log':
+Discarded commands for metrics with persistence filters are logged with a `FILTERED_METRIC` token in the 'commands_discarded.log':

 ```ls
 2018-03-29 05:56:28,075;FILTERED_METRIC;series e:nurswgvmw016 ms:1522302699000 t:method=copy t:site=DefaultWebSite m:iis.requests=0